What kind of life can you hope to live when being a world-famous rock star is the most normal thing about you?

-Alex Harris, lead singer of the band The Waterdogs, harbours a dark secret that he and his family have painstakingly kept for fifteen years.
+Alex Harris, lead singer of the band The Waterdogs, harbours a dark secret that he and his family have painstakingly kept for over fifteen years.

 While playing in the woods on his grandparent’s farm, ten-year-old Alex stumbles across the body of a giant wolf.
 Believing the animal dead, he approaches the beast and quickly realises it isn’t as dead as he thought, nor is it an ordinary wolf.

 Mostly Human is the coming of age story of Alex growing up with his parents and his older sister Annabel, whilst coming to grips with his strange condition.
 Follow them in this journey of twists and turns through tragedies, heartbreak, intrigue, and into the clutches of organised crime.